 September 2015: Snapchat introduces its “filters” feature, allowing users to add animal ears and rainbow puke to their snaps.
 The internet LOVES it.

 September 2016: Snapchat re-brands itself as “Snap inc” and releases smart sunglasses called “Spectacles”.
-Nobody cares.
+They promptly sell 10 of them.

 April 2018: Mark Zuckerberg testifies before Congress.
 The world sees how weird becoming one of the world’s richest humans can make you.